Colliers Hatch: Landmarks

 Kiln Wood (formerly Ongar Park Pale) historically is a former deer park for Anglo-Saxon and Norman nobility.
 This ancient woodland is hilly and has been the site of many Norman and Anglo-Saxon artifactual discoveries.

 Moat House, currently a private dwelling, is a historic house which stands on the grounds of what is believed to be a Roman villa.
 Roman coins, pottery and various other artefacts have been discovered on the site.
 The moat and main house are from the 17th century and is visible from Tawney Common Road.

 Transport

 Bus

 There are no bus stops in the hamlet.
 Buses are also prohibited from riding the roads towards and within the hamlet, which are weak, narrow and only suitable for one car at a time.
 The nearest bus stop is on Hill Crest Road in Toot Hill.
 Bus services here are provided by Regal Busways and NIBS Buses.
 Most buses through from Hill Crest Road operate from Ongar to Epping, Epping to Harlow or Ongar to Harlow.

 Train

-The nearest station to Colliers Hatch is Epping which is served by the Central line.
-The closest National Rail service is from Harlow Town (10.2 miles), which is served by the West Anglia Main Line and is operated by Abellio Greater Anglia.
+The nearest London Underground station to Colliers Hatch is Epping which is served by the Central Line.
+The closest National Rail service is from Harlow Town (10.2 miles), which is served by the West Anglia Main Line and is operated by Greater Anglia.
 The next nearest station is Romford (10.9 miles).